saboomayank/Krowd/README.md

 ### Taking Attendance
 This will start taking attendance for the day.
 There is a *Five minute* time limit for the students to mark themselves as present.

-Attendance requires the student's presance and so the app does too.
+Attendance requires the student's presence and so the app does too.
 It will only allow a student to mark themselves as present if they are physically in class.
 ### Manage Courses
 To add or delete classes press the **Manage Courses** button.